Tribler/trustchain-superapp/currencyii/README.md

     - The reason for this limitation mainly is due to implementation details regarding the BitcoinJ client, which does not (easily) allow retro-actively fetching transactions from addresses that are not being watched.
 - **Privacy Considerations**:
     - While users are anonymous and only known by their key pair, the use of the same key pair throughout the protocol does open up the user to be tracked by a party collecting all the broadcasted information regarding the key pair.
-- **MITM attack:** With the current implementation used (IPv8/Trustchain), the system is susceptible to MITM attacks.
+- **MITM attack:** With the current implementation used (IPv8/Trustchain), the system is susceptible to MitM-attacks.

 ### Implementation related
 The most important improvement is regarding the collection of votes.
 A UI can be added for this, such that the users can see the current status of his proposal.
 Currently, the vote becomes invalid whenever another transaction is done with the same DAO, since the most recent found serialized transaction would be not the most recent.
 A timeout can be added to make sure the vote does not go on for an unreasonable amount of time.
 Both improvements need to be visible to the user in the DAO UI.